tjjlemaire/IntroNE/README.md

 ## Online use

-You can you Binder to access and run the notebooks online without a local installation.
+You can use *Binder* to access and run the notebooks online without a local installation:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tjjlemaire/IntroNE.git/HEAD)